-The Grant Rule Trust was set up in 2012, to maintain the legacy of P. Grant Rule, software measurement guru; Lean Systems thinker; folk singer and musician; walking encyclopedia on British history (mostly before 1066); Venture Scout leader, sailor, white water canoeist, hill-walker, archer, bird-watcher, scuba diver, student of environmental science and most of all much loved father and husband.
+The Grant Rule Trust was set up in 2012, to maintain the legacy of P. Grant Rule, software measurement guru, lean systems thinker, folk singer and man of many and varied interests.

 Grant Rule had an insatiable thirst for knowledge.
 He always wanted to know how things worked, and took a magpie-like delight in picking up shiny nuggets of obscure information.
 He was responsible for numerous creative conversations, often between people who would not normally have had any connection with each other.